 Tim and I had a non-traditional traditional wedding in the grand scheme of weddings.
 We didn’t have assigned seating, we had 2 MOH and 2 best men, my little sister was the flower girl, and everything was pretty DIY.
 Even though I come from a Catholic family, we got married by an officiant and Tim went with me to my final dress fitting.
 I wore an beautiful dress and Toms and we got married on the University of South Florida-Sarasota Manatee campus where we met.
-Neither one of us had a “bye bye party” for our singledom and we didn’t go on a honey moon.
+Neither one of us had a “bye bye party” for our singledom and we didn’t go on a honeymoon.
 And I am happy to report that everything went flawlessly, including our photography when Sadie and Kyle saved the day!
 As all of our friends said, it was non-traditional traditional.
-But that doesn’t mean we haven’t thought about where we would have gone!
+But that doesn’t mean we didn’t have any honeymoon ideas!
 (Read: Where we will be going at some point!)

 Originally, when we first got engaged, we talked about camping in a National Park in Florida but if you’ve ever been in Florida you know that the mosquitoes can be wretched.
 I wanted none of that.
 We both have always wanted to hike the Appalachian Trail, which led us to a list of non-traditional honeymoons we still have every intention of going on!